INSANE-CLUTCH/TIMENEST/README.md

 # Timenest
-A more advanced alternative to Google Calendar
+A more advanced alternative to Google Calendar.